GiorgiMakharadze/car-parking-API-nodejs-typescript/README.md

 ### 🔐 User Authentication and Authorization

-- User Registration, Login, Logout
+- User Registration, Login, Logout, Password Reset
 - Implementation of PASETO and CSRF for secure and stateless user authentication
 - Token refreshing and checksum
 - Role-based access control for distinguishing between Admin and User roles